 WHY THE ENTRY OF A PROTECTIVE ORDER AGAINST YOU COULD HAVE THE SAME EFFECT AS IF YOU WERE CONVICTED OF A CRIME

-In Maryland Law, a Petition for a Protective Order, as well as the granting of a Temporary or Final Order, are part of civil procedure.
-In a protective order case, the Petitioner files for protection from the Respondent, and at the hearing for a Final Order.
-The police and the Office of the […]
+Under Maryland Law, a Petition for a Protective Order, as well as the granting of a Temporary or Final Order, are part of civil procedure.
+In a protective order case, the Petitioner files for protection […]

-- Appellate Court of Maryland Decides Important Protective Order Case Issue: Parent commits ‘Mental Injury of a Child’ by berating child over child’s sexual orientation Gallery
+Parent commits ‘Mental Injury of a Child’ by berating child over child’s sexual orientation

 Electronic Stalking in Maryland